 They are the most cost-effective means for sound amplification.
 Quality amplifiers may be a bit costly, but they are still a cheaper option for a PA system.

 In most cases, you can get a quality e-drum amplifier at between $300 and $400.
 And to get a decent PA, you may be compelled to part with at least $700.

-The manufacturer of electronic drum amps makes the product specifically for the drums.
-This is why they sound really good, compared to just any amplifier.
+The manufacturer of electronic drum amps makes the product specifically for the best electronic drums.
+This is why they sound really good, compared to just any drum amplifier.
 Besides, the small price you pay for them makes it worth your investment.

 Amplifiers are designed to cover all ranges of frequencies.
 They are different from a guitar amp, which mostly focuses on the mid frequencies only.

 And this is why I would recommend you buy amplifiers specifically made for electronic drums.
 If you get a keyboard drum amplifier, I can also serve your well as it is designed to cover a wide range of sounds too.
 Do not use guitar and bass drums.